 - 1. Create awareness about alternate clean fuel available. - 2.
 Evaluate the concepts and chemistry of fuel cell - 3.
 Examine the details of fuel used in fuel cell technology - 4.
 Explain the application of fuel cell in different sectors - 5.
-Evaluate the fuel cell system balance plant and future opportunities
+Demonstrate about the various types of batteries